TestFlowLabs/pest-plugin-bridge/docs/playground/setup.md

 1. Ensure the Laravel server is running
 2. Check that `SANCTUM_STATEFUL_DOMAINS` includes `localhost:3000`
 3. Verify cookies are being sent with requests

-## Next Steps

-Once the playground is set up, learn how to [run the tests](/playground/running-tests).